Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Mean-field model, observables, and disorder

 where $U_{0}$ corresponds to the strength of a narrow spike of the width $\zeta$ at uncorrelated random positions $x_{\rm s}$ with ${\cal N}_{\rm s}$ being the total number of spikes.
 The mean value $\langle V(x)\rangle$ is defined as:

-with $\bar{n}={\cal N}_{\rm s}/2L$ being the average concentration of the spikes and $2L$ being the length of the system.
-By assuming an uncorrelated distribution of the positions of the spikes we obtain the correlation function of the potential \cite{Shklovskii:1984}
+with $\bar{n}={\cal N}_{\rm s}/2L$ being the average concentration of the spikes and $2L$ being the length of the system. \sks{To characterize statistical properties of the random potentials in \eqref{eqn:3} common for all the disorder realizations, we introduce the correlation function $C(d)=\langle V(x)V(x+d)\rangle - \langle V(x)\rangle^{2}$ as a function of the distance $d$ between the potential observation points.
+By assuming an uncorrelated distribution of the positions of the spikes $x_{\rm s},$ we obtain following Ref. \cite{Shklovskii:1984}:}